Mo columns is mo better

 Writing code in 80 columns ProDOS in 80 columns

 Also, apparently, I’m unable to have my program use graphics while having 4 rows of 80 columns of text at the bottom of the screen.
-That would have been cool but turning on HGR while the card is active causes the Apple II+ to switch its internal video mode to graphics, however, the Viewmaster card does not know this happened because its hardware disconnects the Apple ][+ motherboard’s built-in video signal and generates its own independent 80-column text signal.
+That would have been cool, but while turning on HGR causes the Apple II+ to switch its internal video mode to graphics, the Viewmaster card does not know this happened because, as noted, its hardware disconnects the Apple ][+ motherboard’s built-in video signal and generates its own independent 80-column text signal.
 The solution is, apparently, to turn off 80-column mode when running the program.
 Bummer.
+(This problem was fixed in a later model of the Apple, so Gemini suggested that I ‘upgrade’ to an Apple //e.
+That was funny.)

 Leave a Comment